DanielFerrariR/tr-exporter/README.md

 ## CLI Options

-When you run `pnpm start`, you'll see an interactive menu with the following options:
+When you run `pnpm start`, you'll be prompted for your phone number (if not already set), and then you'll see an interactive menu with the following options:

 1. **Download Transactions** - Fetches all transactions from Trade Republic API and saves them to `build/transactions.json`
 2. **Convert Transactions to Portfolio Data** - Converts existing `build/transactions.json` to `build/portfolioData.json` (useful if you've updated transaction processing logic and want to regenerate portfolio data without refetching)